-- 18.8 Disciplinary: initial review: The Director of Student Services will review the matter and will normally have an initial meeting with you within five working days.
-The Director of Student Services may appoint a representative to act on their behalf.
-The Director of Student Services may decide to take no further action, to seek and review further evidence or to continue with disciplinary action.
-The Director of Student Services may suspend you while we take action (see paragraph 18.7). - Disciplinary: summary process: If you agree, the Director 18.9 of Student Services may deal with the matter without a Disciplinary Panel.
+- B.8 Disciplinary: initial review: The Complaints and Conduct team will review the matter and, if they believe there may be grounds to proceed will ask you to respond within ten working days.
+A member of the Student Services Executive team will review the response and decide to take no further action, to seek and review further evidence or to continue with disciplinary action.
+A member of the Student Services Executive team may suspend you while we take action (see paragraph 18.7). - 18.9 Disciplinary: summary process: If you agree, a member of the Student Services Executive team may deal with the matter without a Disciplinary Panel.

-If the Director of Student Services does not consider it appropriate to deal with the matter, or if you do not agree, then we will refer the matter to a Disciplinary Panel under the procedures set out in paragraph 18.11.
-The Director of Student Services may impose penalties (other than withdrawal).
+If a member of the Student Services Executive team does not consider it appropriate to deal with the matter, or if you do not agree, then we will refer the matter to a Disciplinary Panel under the procedures set out in paragraph 18.11.
+A member of the Student Services Executive team may impose penalties (other than withdrawal).
 See paragraph 18.12 for more information about penalties.

-The Director of Student Services will write to you to confirm the outcome of the meeting.
+A member of the Student Services Executive team will write to you to confirm the outcome of the meeting.
 You can appeal against the decision and any penalty (see paragraph 18.13).

-18.10 Anti-social behaviour, noise and nuisance: Anti-social behaviour not only damages BU's reputation but also impacts upon the relationship between students and the local community.
+- 18.10 Anti-social behaviour, noise and nuisance: Anti-social behaviour not only damages BU's reputation but also impacts upon the relationship between students and the local community.
 Bournemouth, Christchurch and Poole Council will deal with these issues.
-If the Council issues an abatement notice, you can appeal under the Council's own procedures.

-18.11 Disciplinary hearings: If a matter is not

-dealt with under the summary procedure described in paragraph 18.9, we will hold a Disciplinary Panel.
+If the Council issues an abatement notice, you can appeal under the Council's own procedures. - 18.11 Disciplinary hearings: If a matter is not dealt with under the summary procedure described in paragraph 18.9, we will hold a Disciplinary Panel.
 We will write to you about the arrangements.
 The Disciplinary Panel is held as soon as practicable and normally within 20 working days after the initial meeting.
 We will normally give you ten working days' notice.

-The Director of Student Services, or nominated representative, will attend the hearing to present the case.
+A member of the Student Services Executive team, or nominated representative, will attend the hearing to present the case.
 If you wish to provide evidence for the Panel to consider, you must provide it before the hearing.
 We will give copies of the evidence to all the parties.
 The Disciplinary Panel may make enquiries and ask witnesses to attend.